Arro/earthy-player/README.md

 the important part is that you end up with a file at `~/.google-api-credentials.json`.
 You'll need to create a project within their console, and then enable the "Cloud Text-to-Speech API" on that project.

+You'll also need `ffmpeg` installed.
+Install this with `brew install ffmpeg` or similar.

 Let's say you want to convert
 [this arcticle](https://local.theonion.com/cat-seemed-perfectly-content-right-up-until-point-he-bo-1819575397)